a-rahimi/infixlang/README.md

   >>
 ```

-Here's what happened in that session.
-There's nothing surprising in the first
+Here's what's happening in thie session: Nothing surprising in the first
 three lines.
 The line `func ~ a+b` defines a variable `func` that points to the
 parse tree of the expression `a+b`.
 The next line creates a context in which
 a=1, b=2, and evaluates `func` in that context.
 The final line evaluates